 Personally, I still travel with a white t-shirt, I simply love them.

 But I also now bring a grey one, dark blue, black, etc. The dark colors do not get that dirty easily….well, that’s not exactly right.
 When a dark-colored t-shirt gets dirty, you won’t see it directly.

 I took my sweet time to understand and appreciate packing cubes.
 I have always seen them and I always thought Packing Cubes only take more space and add more weight to my backpack.
 Seriously.

 I started to use them at one point and have not stopped since.
 It is so useful to have all your shirts in one cube, all your underwear and socks with another.
 Try it!

 You see, I did my fair share of big and small mistakes when starting my travel career.
 You might think.
 Truth be told, I am still making smaller mistakes and find ways to improve packing etc.

 The first time I traveled to Thailand I packed 13 t-shirts.
 Seriously, I am not kidding: 13 t-shirts!
 You can laugh now!

 Just try to avoid the huge mistakes and you are good to go.
 You will do many mistakes during your travels.
 Hence, this is part of the experience.
-Have a look on the 10 common backpacker mistakes and how to handle them.

 4. PDF Packing Checklist for free download